Vladislavlhp7/lay_summarisation/report/report.md

 In light of the limitations discussed, we propose multiple venues for future work:

-1. **T5 Experimentation** [@clinicalt5]: Our future work aims to train and evaluate the Clinical T5 model as a domain-specific alternative to the Clinical Longformer.
-The T5, a transformer-based model, possesses unique advantages, such as the denoising autoencoder present in its pretraining objective.
-This autoencoder learns to reconstruct corrupted input text, making it particularly useful for our extractive model, which extracts sentences from disjoint sections of the article.
-Due to time constraints, we could not integrate the Clinical T5 model's inference in the current study.
-However, we plan to rigorously evaluate and compare the model to the Clinical Longformer in future work.
+1. **T5 Experimentation** [@clinicalt5]: We aim to develop and assess the Clinical T5 model as a specialized counterpart to the Clinical Longformer.
+The T5, a transformer-based model, boasts unique features like a denoising autoencoder in its pretraining objective, which is adept at reconstructing corrupted input text.
+This makes it suitable for our extractive approach, utilizing sentences from disparate article sections.

-2. **Enhancing the Clinical Longformer**: Another primary objective is to increase the Clinical Longformer's maximum token length by utilizing improved hardware resources.
-This approach would allow us to experiment with larger input sizes and train the model accordingly, potentially resulting in better summarization performance and more accurate lay summaries.
+2. **Clinical Longformer Enhancement** [@li2022clinicallongformer]: Our goal is to augment the Clinical Longformer's maximum token capacity by employing advanced hardware resources.
+This would facilitate experimentation with larger input dimensions and model training, potentially leading to superior summarization performance and more precise lay summaries.

-3. **Incorporating Feedback**: To further enhance our summarization pipeline, we propose integrating readability and factual correctness rewards using reinforcement learning techniques.
-This strategy aims to encourage the model to generate summaries that are not only more readable for non-experts but also more accurate in conveying the original articles' content.
-By incorporating these rewards, we hope to achieve a better balance between generating lay summaries that are both accessible and factually correct.
+3. **Feedback Integration**: We suggest incorporating readability and factual correctness rewards into our summarization pipeline using reinforcement learning methods [@scialom-etal-2019-answers].
+This approach aspires to promote the generation of summaries that are not only more comprehensible for non-experts but also more factually correct.
 ## Conclusion {#sec:conclusion}

 # Bibliography